Our New Jersey Divorce Lawyers Are Here for You

 If you cannot agree on a settlement agreement, then the only way to resolve outstanding issues between you and your spouse is for the judge to decide.
 This is called a trial.
 The decision is binding unless you appeal the decision to a higher court.
 There is a lot of preparation required in advance of the actual trial date, and the trial itself before the judge could be conducted over weeks, months, or even years!
 Also, you do not usually get a decision on the last day of trial.
 A judge will write their decision and send it out, which normally takes a significant period of time after the trial has ended.

-The Hackensack divorce attorneys at Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC have vast experience with trials, and there are plenty of cases where a trial is needed.
+The New Jersey divorce attorneys at Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC have vast experience with trials, and there are plenty of cases where a trial is needed.
 However, we do understand the emotional and financial impact a trial can have and will discuss that with you before considering this option.

 If you have already been through the New Jersey divorce process and had to go to Trial where the Judge decided the outstanding issues because you and your spouse could not agree, but you feel the Court’s decision was made in a legal error, you may want to consider filing an appeal of that decision.
 However, there are certain legal requirements to do so.
 Our attorneys can assist and guide you as to whether you have a case that can be appealed and your likelihood of winning that appeal.